 Summary: in this tutorial, you will learn how to create new databases using SQL CREATE DATABASE statement.

-A database is a container that contains all objects including tables, indexes, views, stored procedures, triggers and data.
-To create a new database, you must have create database privilege in the database server.
+A database is a container that contains all objects including tables, indexes, views, stored procedures, triggers, and data.
+To create a new database, you must have the create database privilege in the database server.

 You use the